Millennial AI

 Research that's already outdated on delivery

 Traditional market research is a snapshot.
 A firm spends eight weeks on interviews, synthesis, and packaging.
-You receive the deck ten weeks after the brief was written.
+You get the deck ten weeks after the brief was written.
 The market has moved.
 You own an expensive document that describes a world that no longer exists.

 Signal volume with no signal filtering